Baccarat (company): Discrimination

 In a 1999 lawsuit, a jury found that Baccarat, Inc. discriminated against a Spanish-speaking worker.

 In a 2017 lawsuit, Lawrence Young brought a civil rights action against Baccarat.
 Young asserted claims under the Americans With Disabilities Act (“ADA”), New York State and New York City Human Rights Law (“NYCHRL”) against Baccarat.

 In 2020, Baccarat, Inc was forced to pay $100,000 to settle an EEOC Lawsuit for Race, Sexual Orientation and Disability Harassment.
 The EEOC had charged Baccarat with harassing a sales consultant at its Manhattan store based on race, sexual orientation, and disability.

 Complaints

 On 16 May 1991, the People of the State of California filed a complaint against Baccarat, Inc. for Civil Penalties and Injunctive relief.
-The complaint alleged that through the sale of leaded crystal decanters to consumers in California, Baccarat violated provisions of the Safe Drinking Water and Toxic Enforcement Act of 1986 for Civil Penalties and Injunctive relief.
 The complaint alleged that through the sale of leaded crystal decanters to consumers in California, Baccarat violated provisions of the Safe Drinking Water and Toxic Enforcement Act of 1986.

 In May 2019, the Baccarat crystal factory had to pay 13,000 euros to 30 employees who were victims of asbestos exposure.
 In September 2019, the Baccarat crystal factory was found to be at fault for the death of a worker who died of cancer due to asbestos.
 In September 2020, the prejudice of anxiety was recognised for 264 former employees of the Baccarat crystal factory exposed to asbestos and they were awarded 9,000 euros each.

 In 2021, Baccarat engaged in a trademark dispute with artist Kalliope Amorphous, which resulted in a social media controversy.